maxjohnsoon/docker-install/README.md

 ```

 # Openvas Install
+Here are the inputs I used to install Openvas using docker.
+I followed the video guide in order to do this.
 ```
 docker top openvas
 sudo apt-get install docker.io sudo service docker status sudo docker run -d -p 443:443 --name openvas mikesplain/openvas
 ```
+I then went to https://localhost/ on Firefox to view Openvas
 ### Openvas running on my Ubuntu Machine
 <img width="1680" alt="Screen Shot 2021-11-16 at 5 11 11 PM" src="https://user-images.githubusercontent.com/42543469/142081128-e82c1292-bd08-4767-afde-80c2780113b4.png">

 ### docker-compose.yml
+To generate the docker-compose.yml file I used compoeserize.com, and used the docker documentation while implementing it.
 ```
 version: '3.3'
 services: